vmleon/oci-autoscaling-getting-started/README.md

 # OCI Autoscaling Getting Started

+Autoscaling is the ability to set thresholds on your initial number of resources, monitor those thresholds and react when they are reached.
+For example, a virtual machine with a 60% CPU utilization threshold can tell you it is the moment to bring more power to the table.
+Oracle Cloud allow you to do that in few clicks, and this is how.

-We are going to create an Instance Pool and enable Autoscaling.
+We will create an Instance Pool and enable Autoscaling.

-We are going to add a Load Balancer to dispatch request to the instances evenly.
+We will add a Load Balancer to dispatch request to the instances evenly.

-> Keep in mind that to create an instance configuration that includes the custom setup from an instance, you must first create a custom image from the instance, and then use the custom image to launch a new instance.
+> Keep in mind that to create an instance configuration that includes the custom setup from an instance, you must first create a custom image from the instance and then use the custom image to launch a new instance.
 Finally, create the instance configuration based on the instance that you created from the custom image.

 The final result should give you the CPU stress metrics: